unpoly/unpoly2-slides/slides.md

 While an overlay is open, background elements are marked as outside the modal.

+---

-🥋 Various A11y improvements
+🥋 Various A11Y improvements
 ==========================

-(Some backported to 1.0):

 - `[up-nav]` sets `[aria-current]` to the current link.
 - Links with an [`[up-instant]`](/a-up-instant) attribute can now be followed with the keyboard.